srcML/srcML/doc/srcml_input.md

 ## XML FORM

+The following options control the format of the XML.

+`-XML_ENCODING_FLAG_SHORT`, `--XML_ENCODING_FLAG_LONG=<encoding>`
+: Sets the xml encoding of the output srcML file to encoding.
+The default is UTF-8.
+Possible encodings can be obtained by using the command `iconv -l`.
+The attribute is stored only on the root element.

 `--NO_XML_DECL_LONG`
 : No output of the default XML declaration.
 Useful when the output is to be placed inside another XML document.